jordan-lenchitz/continuous-chromagram/README.md

 Syntax: cc_vis(filename, x=200, W=2**16, colormap='rainbow')

+filename is the audio file in question; any file type supported by librosa should work

 x is frequency a for [a, 2a) chroma octave

 W is FFT size: power of 2 (minimum 2^10, maximum 2^18); smaller = faster runtime and sharper time resolution, larger = slower runtime and sharper frequency resolution